Xingorno/3DUS-CT-or-MRI-Rigid-Registration/README.md

 - main.m.
 This file includes the complete coarse-to-refine registration algorithm to align the 3D US and CT/MRI images.
 Note that the vessels should be formatted as surface models represented as surface point clouds, and centerlines represented as a bunch of sampled points.
 [CloudCompare](https://www.danielgm.net/cc/) can be used to extract the surface point clouds, and 3D Slicer is used for extracting [centerlines](https://github.com/vmtk/SlicerExtension-VMTK).
 Both exported file formats are .txts.
 - Registration_evaluation_TRE/centerlineDistance.m.
 These two files are used for evaluating the registration accuracy.
 "ReadRegisteredCenterlineParameters.m" shows you how to read the registered parameters.

+***(If you can not download the trained models due to the huge size, please go to file "/vessel_segmentation_nnUNet/dropbox_link.txt".
+The shared dropbox link is included, you can download that externally.)***

 ## Setup
 - Matlab 2023b.
 We used Matlab 2023b to run the registration algorithm.
 For Matlab, it is quite flexible, any different versions can also be used to run this code.
 - nnUNet environment.
 Please follow this [repo](https://github.com/MIC-DKFZ/nnUNet) to configure the environment, which is to use our trained vessel segmentation model.